 Binds a default to a column or to an alias data type.

 This feature will be removed in a future version of Microsoft SQL Server.
-Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
+Do not use this feature in new development work, and modify applications that currently use this feature as soon as possible.
 We recommend that you create default definitions by using the DEFAULT keyword of the ALTER TABLE or CREATE TABLE statements instead.
-For more information, see Creating and Modifying DEFAULT Definitions.

 sp_bindefault [ @defname = ] 'default' , [ @objname = ] 'object_name' [ , [ @futureonly = ] 'futureonly_flag' ]